ksourign/Room-Occupancy-System-Senior-Citizen-Facility-/README.md

 ## **Room Occupancy System for a Senior Citizen Facility **
-Users can manage a floor, room, and resident data within the senior citizen facility by performing CRUD (create, read, update, delete) operations through a graphical user interface.
+Users can manage floor, room, and resident data within the senior citizen facility by performing CRUD (create, read, update, delete) operations through a graphical user interface.
 ***Note:*** This was a solo college project for an *Advanced Information Systems Development* course

 <details><summary>Learning Outcomes</summary>